-In the Second Year, pupils are introduced to the major political, religious and social changes across global history.
+In the Second Year, pupils are introduced to the major political, religious and social changes across global history through a study of global revolutions.

-As an introduction, we look at the origins of democracy and where the ideas of democracy were first tested.
+As an introduction, we look at the origins of democracy and where the ideas of modern democracy came from during the Age of Enlightenment.

-Pupils study a number of different global political movements and how they laid the foundations for modern Western democracy.
-Case studies include, the development of democracy in Britain, the American Revolution, French Revolution and alternatives provided by the Chinese and Russian Revolutions.
+Pupils will then study a number of different global political revolutions and how they laid the foundations for modern Western democracy.
+Case studies include the American Revolution, French Revolution and alternatives provided by the Haitian Revolutions and Russian Revolutions.
 Pupils evaluate the different pressures that led to the creation of modern rights.